aluthe3099/git-wiki-test2/wiki/getting_started.md

 ## GitHub
 GitHub is a version control platform that allows developers to store and manage code.
 Version control allows many people to work on the same project at once and makes it a much more seamless process.
 We use GitHub for our team.

-We have a few differnt repositiories.
+We have a few different repositiories.
 Repositories (aka repos) store code for different projects.
 For example, we have a repo for our test robot (Terrence) and a repo for our competition robot.
 We also have one for our exploration code as well.

 [GitHub Desktop Video Tutorial](https://www.youtube.com/watch?v=WvOKwBWS7bM)

+### Team Standards for Git
+The plan will be to only push to main in our code repos after a *code review*.
+Whenever you are writing code, use the following standard /feature-your-name, for example if you are working on color identification and your name is angeline, name the branch /color-identification-angeline.
+Also make sure to pull code from a branch before you start working!

 ## Python
 There are plenty of online tutorials for a variety of coding languages.
 We primarily use Python.